|

 Tell Chat GPT that it should play the role of copy editor.
 Paste a document you wrote and say, “Match this style.”
 Add: word count, audience level, and key points.

 I also tried CoPilot.
-It was easy to use but I didn't
+It was easy to use but I don't always

 like the results.
 It generated 3 different choices for each item I asked it to